Hey, I’m Wendy!

 • Dabbling in a little web design — it satisfies the ‘geek’ in me!

-• And, of course, language learning — my newest endeavor is Arabic.
-I’m taking an online course.
+• And, of course, language learning — I continue to work on my Chinese.

 Work with me!
 You can get started right now by registering on English Momentum.
 Registration is free!
 When you’re logged in, you can download the free PDF files that go with each “Dramatic Listening” podcast episode.
-You can sign up for ‘The Newsreel’ newsletter — mini English lessons in your email inbox.
-I’ll also keep you up-to-date about what’s up at “English Momentum”.
+You can sign up for newsletter to be kept up to date about what’s up at “English Momentum”.